 The centre supports vocational education, higher education and research projects that prepare work-ready graduates for the burgeoning food industry.

 Harsharn Gill is Professor, Food and Health Biosciences at RMIT and says his team is working to produce graduates capable of addressing our future food needs.

 "We are bringing together multidisciplinary research and development capabilities in all areas related to the post-farm gate food value chain to stimulate innovation and fill the capability gap that is critical for future success of the global market place," Gill said.

 "The facilities at RMIT are state-of-the-art and include food analysis and characterisation labs, microbiology and product development labs, wet and dry preparation areas and temperature controlled rooms.

 "Our students benefit from working in an industrial setting that replicates the latest in food technology while they work on real-world projects with industry partners."

-Vivian Tieu, graduate of the Master of Biotechnology (Food Science)*, said the industry work placement in her final year together gave her an extra advantage and a real insight.
+RMIT graduate Vivian Tieu said the industry work placement in the final year of her postgraduate food science degree gave her an extra advantage and real insights.